Posted by Bulk Nutrients in Health / Nutrition

 Chris Eldridge says hanging around the food table will make you more inclined to eat more and possibly make some poor choices too!

 When you're eyeing off that pav topped with double cream, remember your overall goals so you don't fall off the wagon altogether.

 Thor of Oz, Andrew Lutomski, says he tries to maintain a level of discipline with nutrition and training throughout the festive season.
 Although you may find yourself at additional social events with the temptation to eat and drink more, that doesn’t mean you need to lose control by piling your plate high with calorie-dense foods.

 So take it easy, Christmas isn't a hall pass for your health and fitness goals!

 Everything in moderation!
-Sometimes indulging in a small amount of your favourite foods can actually help you stay on track.
+Sometimes indulging in a small number of your favourite foods can actually help you stay on track.

 Anna Davey says "Don't completely deny yourself of delicious food, it is Christmas after all and deprivation can actually end up causing blowouts.
 Just pair your treats with exercise.
 Go for a run before Chrissy lunch and be active throughout the day if you can by engaging in family sports."

 According to ambassador Ella Martyn, you can have your cake and eat it too, it just requires some planning and a little sacrifice.
 She says "If you know where you're going for your Christmas party look up the menu ahead of time and track what you want to eat along with what you want to drink.
 Plan to 'save' some calories through the week to enjoy yourself!